nusrobomaster/Dart-FYP/docs/Projectile - Mechanical Design.md

 title: Projectile - Mechanical Design
 parent: Dart Projectile
 nav_order: 1
+permalink: /projectile/mech_design
 ---

+## 1. Foreground
+The projectile is the primary payload of the DART system...
+(and so on...)

 ## 1. Foreground
 The projectile is the primary payload of the DART system...